 Black Magic Flower Power has coined the phrases “Stoner-Disco” and “Desert-Boogie” to describe their unique blend of Disco, Pop, Psychedelic Rock & Funk.
 The magic is in their live performance, where you might feel tinges of Beck, The Cure, NIN & Eagles Of Death Metal simultaneously.
-The band performs 150 + shows a year and is based out of Los Angeles, CA.
+The band performs 150 + shows a year and is based out of the Sonoran Desert.

 "The band was powerful, along with aspects of different effects into their sound, innovative and full fierce riffs in the guitar work, and the singing was on point with the atmosphere and venue in filled with the crowd."

 CVW: Tell me the hypothesis behind Black Magic Flower Power.

 Jeffery: “It happened naturally.
 I began to write differently and it made a lot of sense to start fresh.
 What I’m doing now is kinda like Stoner Disco.
 There’s a lot of influences in it, you can still hear the psychedelic, but I think it’s desert, it’s all kinda mashed together, I’m using tons of funk elements, dance elements and pop melodies.
 Its Boogie Rock man.
 It’s very dancy.
 I did a show with House of Broken Promises in Vegas and they related what we were doing to Brant’s music, even though I think it’s a little more dancy.
 It’s like Brant Bjork and the Operators but a little more disco.
 Over the last 30 years of music, I’ve been growing into this.
 It’s all connected.
 It was so natural when I just started writing in this vibe.
 This is what I’ve been looking for.
 And when you study old funk, the underground funk scene, from the late 60’s the early 70’s, it is very reminiscent of the whole underground stoner rock scene that happened; it was hippy, psychedelic, just people that like to have a good time.”